2/2/06

 Some UHF antennas are advertised as working for VHF also.
 As the following net gain graph shows, there is not much truth in that.
 For channels 7-13, the MegaWave and the Winegard PR-8800 perform about as well as rabbit ears.
 The Square Shooter is terrible for all VHF channels.
 All of these antennas are useless for channels 2-6.

 The surprise here is the Channel Master 4228, which has a lot of gain for VHF-high, especially channels 9-13.
 What makes it different is the screen that is continuous across all 8 dipoles.
 Other 8-bays, like the 8800 and the DB-8, have a reflector that is not continuous across the right and left halves, and thus they have no useful gain for VHF.
+Channel Master is preparing a new version of the 4228 that will likely be even better for VHF-high.

 Related topics